deepfactor-io/appsec-village-pod-dc31/README.md

 ## Evading library API monitoring

-In this next example, you will learn how LD\_PRELOAD interception techniques work, and a few things you can try to perform certain actions wihtout being noticed by this form of monitoring.
+In this next example, you will learn how LD\_PRELOAD interception techniques work, and a few things you can try to perform certain actions without being noticed by this form of monitoring.
 For this example, we will use a contrived LD\_PRELOAD library containing a few intercepts.